LTPhat/Basic-OpenCV/README.md

 # Basic-OpenCV
-An Introductory,Example Driven Guide to Image Processing and Computer Vision.
+An Introductory, example driven guide to Image Processing and Computer Vision.